TERMS AND CONDITIONS

 - any application or right to apply for registration of any of the rights referred to in paragraph (a); and all rights of a similar nature to any of the rights in paragraphs (a) and (b) which may subsist anywhere in the world (including Australia).

 International Check - means the document or data file that ESA provides to Customer(s) containing Agency Information received by ESA from a Government Agency or other authorised third party located in a jurisdiction outside of Australia.

-Legal Entity Customer – means a registered business which has;
+Legal Entity Customer (LEC) – means a registered business which has;

 - Entered into an approved services agreement with the Accredited Agency; and